Veterans Suffering in the Shadows

 After serving in the Military and Suffering from PTSD, as well as a few other disorders which was the result of an incident which occurred while I was stationed state-side.
 During the last few months, I have decided to seek out assistance for my "Ghosts" in the proverbial Closet, to allow me to move on with my life.

 I have come to find some pretty disturbing things out, which relates to the reasons, I went to the Veterans Administration.
-Many of those things, I found, were in relation to the treatment of Men whom are sitting on the side-lines, with severe issues associated with PTSD and are victims of Military Sexual Trauma, for extended periods of time.
+Many of those things, I found, were in relation to the treatment of Men and Women, whom are sitting on the side-lines, dealing with severe issues associated with PTSD and some who are/were victims of Military Sexual Trauma, for extended periods of time.

 In more case than not, when a male approaches the Veteran's Administration for help, they have been put in the same therapy structure, as those other veterans whom have suffered war related PTSD symptoms.
 Many reports from those male veterans, whom have found the courage to come forward and admit that they had been sexually assaulted, have stated that they were mocked and looked down upon, by wartime sufferers of PTSD.
 In more and more cases, the male sexual assault victim is continuously re-traumatized during and after the therapy sessions, especially in therapy sessions dealing primarily in a group setting.